lyzardiar/cocos2d-x/README.md

 It can be disabled by removing "-s USE_PTHREADS" from CmakeLists.txt, in the case most thread-related functions like addImageAsync will not work.
 Thread support uses Javascript SharedArrayBuffer, check https://caniuse.com/sharedarraybuffer for browser compatibility.

-Known issues:
-1. CCLabelTTF must be associated with a ttf font.

 TODO:
 1. Files under WritablePath will be lost between game sessions